hipe/tmx/lib/skylab/headless/doc/issues/069-ouroboros.md

 ## ouroboros - a snake eating its own tail is a thing in cultures :[#069]

+([#fa-044] is the official home for description of the ouroboros pattern. it is what facilates our oft-cited but never fully explained "turtles" analogy.)

+(EDIT: the below is historical only)

         ~ the following abbreviations will be used ~

 `rc` = request client  `mc` = mode (root-ish) client `c` = client